Cherwell Street (Banbury) bus improvement project

 Both projects focus on investing in public transport and pedestrian infrastructure, in line with our Local Transport Connectivity Plan.

-The improvements are part of the Banbury Movement & Place Plan 2026, which contributes to regeneration proposals for Banbury and aims to make it easier for those using public transport or walking, wheeling, cycling to move through the town.
+The improvements are part of the Banbury Movement & Place Plan 2026, which contributes to regeneration proposals for Banbury and aims to make it easier for those using public transport or walking, wheeling, or cycling to move through the town.